-We provide all excavating and demolition services, land clearing, site work, drainage work, even prepping pools, ponds, and lakes.
+We provide all excavating and demolition services, land clearing, site work, drainage work, and even prepping pools, ponds, and lakes.
 No job is beyond our capacity.
-As a trusted excavation contractor, we guarantee preparing surfaces and areas for new projects.
-We understand that proper foundations are essential, whether for a building to sit on or a driveway to drive on.
+As a trusted excavation contractor, we guarantee preparation surfaces and areas for new projects.
+We understand that proper foundations are essential for a building to sit on or a driveway to drive on.
 The experts at Howard Paving take pride in their work and only produce quality finished products.
 Our knowledgeable staff will provide the quality excavation services you need using industry-leading equipment.

 We are licensed, insured, and bonded with over 35 years of experience.
 We pride ourselves as a locally trusted name in the industry with the ability to provide exceptional quality work and service to our residential and commercial clients.
 Contact us with any questions you may have.
 We are more than happy to assist you in any way we can.
 If convenient, schedule an estimate for a consultation and project bid.